Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 Neural Operators learn predictions from an initial condition to a given timestep t.
 Neural Operators are trained on example solutions of a given equation and are thus locked to a given equation and do not generalize well.
 Autoregressive Methods are iterative.
 They rely on an initial state of a time dependant problem and then iteratively generate solutions from predicted states.
 In other words, if an Autoregressive Method receives an initial state of a problem and a number of timesteps it generates the prediction at time one from the initial condition, than the prediction at time 2 from the previously made prediction 1 and so forth until n predictions are generated.

 ### Neural Opeators and Autoregressive Methods
+In their paper, [Brandstetter et al.](https://arxiv.org/abs/2202.03376) argue that Autoregressive Methods are hard to train.
+This is due to their instability.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Unstable.png){: .align-center}